boot-clj/boot-new/README.md

 ## Boot Templates

-Boot templates are very similar to Leiningen templates but have an artifact name based on `boot-template` instead of `lein-template` and `boot` instead of `leiningen` in all the namespaces names.
-The built-in templates for `boot-new` are Boot templates, that produce Boot projects.
+Boot templates are very similar to Leiningen templates but have an artifact name based on `boot-template` instead of `lein-template` and uses `boot` instead of `leiningen` in all the namespace names.
 In particular the `boot.new.templates` namespace provides functions such as `renderer` and `->files` that are the equivalent of the ones found in `leiningen.new.templates` when writing a Leiningen Template.
+The built-in templates are Boot templates, that produce Boot projects.

 ## Roadmap